ALEXEY1113/Springboot-AngularJS/README.md

   * JDK >= 7

 ### First Run
-  Go to into folder called Spring Boot and type:
+Go to into folder called Spring Boot and type
 * mvn clean package
 * java -jar /target/(name_ of _file _generated).jar
 For you correctly run verify if the Swagger Ui is running
 * In your browser type "http://localhost:8080/swagger-ui.html"

 ---